pedro-hos/keycloak-dashbuilder/README.md

 ./mvnw quarkus:dev
 ```

-3. Finanlly you can access the **Dashboards**, `http://localhost:8081/dashboards/`.
+3. Finally you can access the **Dashboards**, `http://localhost:8081/dashboards/`.
 You should be redirected to the Keycloak Login Page, so, login with the created user.

 ### Extras